SuhJae/sharp-shooter/README.md

+### 📜 Archived Repository
+This repository has been archived, since 2022-2023 Spin up season is over.

 # Vex V5 Robot Code Repository
 This repository contains the source code for the Vex V5 Spin Up robot, written in C++ using the Vex V5 C++ API.
 The robot is used by our team for various competitions and events.